vkstah/passman/README.md

 ### Timeout

 You can use the `--timeout` flag to specify the amount of idle seconds you want the program to timeout in.
+Default: 90.

 ```bash
 python vault.py --timeout 30